V-25K/GitHub-Profile-Viewer/README.md

 # GitHub Profile Viewer
- This web application lets users search for GitHub profiles using a GitHub username.
-It fetches profile data from the GitHub API and displays information such as name, username (login), bio, profile picture, followers, and following.
-If the profile doesn't exist, it shows an error message.
-Features:  Search for GitHub profiles by GitHub username.
+ This web app enables users to search GitHub profiles using usernames.
+It utilizes the GitHub API to retrieve profile data, including name, login (username), bio, profile picture, followers, and following.
+It gracefully handles non-existent profiles by displaying an error message.

+Features:

+Search for GitHub profiles by username.
 Display user profile information.
 Error handling for non-existent profiles.
+Technologies:

-Technologies:  HTML, CSS, JavaScript.
-How to Use:  Enter a GitHub username.
+HTML, CSS, JavaScript.
+How to Use:

+Enter a GitHub username.
 Click "Search" or press Enter.
 View profile information or error message.